 I’m not much of a frosting aficionado, often finding myself scraping buttercream off of cupcakes.
 But if there’s one thing I loved on cakes in my pregan days it was cream cheese icing.
 Now, my cashew cream cheese makes a wonderful cream cheese icing, but perhaps you don’t want to do a multi-day culturing process just to make a cake.
 Enter tangy macadamia frosting!

-Be warned, it’s not nearly as sturdy – almost like a cross between a frosting and a glaze – so if you want to frost the sides of the cake, you’ll want to choose something different or add powdered sugar.
+Be warned, this “cream cheese frosting” is not nearly as sturdy – almost like a cross between a frosting and a glaze – so if you want to frost the sides of the cake, you should choose something different or add powdered sugar.

 Variations and tips

-About a year ago, I prepared a gluten-free version of this for Brent’s birthday (carrot cake is his favorite) and everyone liked it except for me (story of my picky life).
+About a year ago, I prepared a gluten-free version of this for a birthday (carrot cake was the birthday boy’s favorite) and everyone liked it except for me (story of my picky life).
 I substituted all-purpose gluten-free flour directly by weight.
 I found it ever so slightly gummy, so if you experiment, maybe try cutting that with a little bit of almond flour to help it crumb more.

 Can this be turned into carrot cake cupcakes?
 I’m not certain.
 It doesn’t dome a ton, so you’ll want to fill them pretty full.
 If anyone tries it, let us know how it goes!